 WHERE DO YOU BUY VERMICELLI NOODLES TO MAKE VIETNAMESE NOODLES?

-Typically, Vietnamese noodle are made with vermicelli noodles, although rice noodles can be used as a substitute.
-Without a doubt, I prefer a thinner noodles for this particular Vietnamese noodle recipe, but in a pinch, any thin noodle will do, even spaghetti.
+Typically, Vietnamese noodles are made with vermicelli noodles, although rice noodles can be used as a substitute.
+Without a doubt, I prefer thinner noodles for this particular Vietnamese noodle recipe, but in a pinch, any thin noodle will do, even spaghetti.